Emma-Gairin/RadarOmics/README.md

 ![Radar plots for each stage](example1/all_stages.png)

 #
-We recommend exporting the output as a PDF with **ggsave("radar.pdf")** and manually editing the plots using vector graphics software (we use [Inkscape](https://inkscape.org/)) to _e.g.,_ add colour shading to biological categories belonging to similar processes (_e.g.,_ highlighting energy metabolism, endocrine processes, _etc._) and obtain publication-quality visuals (see Figure 1 above).

 Below, we show the output using method = **"scale"**.
 For some biological categories, the results look similar to those on the radars obtained with method = **"pca"** - which is to be expected when the values extracted for each sample are closely linearly correlated to the mean expression in the sample (see $information output from __dim_reduction()__).
 ```r